simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ___

 ## Creating the Project and adding dependencies
 We will use a simple pattern called "Function Chaining", which is executing a sequence of functions in a particular order.
-For our fictional use case there is no real reason to do things in specific order, it's more common in scenarios where you pass the returned values into the next step.
+For our fictional use case, there is no real reason to do things in a specific order, it's more common in scenarios where you pass the returned values into the next step.
 But for the sake of things, let's just go with it.

 ![architecture](./architecture.jpg)

-I will use [this](https://simonagren.github.io/azurefunction-v2-pnpjs/) post as reference for some installation here.
+I will use [this](https://simonagren.github.io/azurefunction-v2-pnpjs/) post as a reference for some installation here.
 You could also have a look at the documentation in the durable functions repository [here](https://github.com/Azure/azure-functions-durable-js)

-After all the prerequisites are installed create a new folder via the Node.js console, then cd into the new folder and open Visual Studio code by writing `code .`.
+After all the prerequisites are installed, create a new folder via the Node.js console, then cd into the new folder and open Visual Studio code by writing `code .`.
 Then create a New Project (not a new Function) via the Azure Functions extension, you could get some inspiration from the post.

 Now we need to install the Durable Functions Extension, and you do this via the console again: